Fibered Categories a la Jean Benabou: Split Fibrations and Fibered Yoneda Lemma

-Though, as we have seen, not every fibration $P \in \Fib(\B)$ is isomorphic to a splitable fibration there is always a distinguished \emph{equivalent} split fibration as ensured by the so-called \emph{Fibred Yoneda Lemma}.
-Before giving the full formulation of the Fibred Yoneda Lemma we motivate the construction of a canonical split fibration $\Split(P)$ equivalent to a given fibration $P \in \Fib(\B)$.
+Though, as we have seen, not every fibration $P \in \Fib(\B)$ is isomorphic to a splitable fibration there is always a distinguished \emph{equivalent} split fibration as ensured by the so-called \emph{Fibered Yoneda Lemma}.
+Before giving the full formulation of the Fibered Yoneda Lemma we motivate the construction of a canonical split fibration $\Split(P)$ equivalent to a given fibration $P \in \Fib(\B)$.

 For an object $I \in \B$ let $\underline{I} = P_I = \partial_0 : \B/I \to \B$ be the discrete fibration corresponding to the representable presheaf $Y_\B(I) = \B(-,I)$ and for $u : J \to I$ in $\B$ let $\underline{u} = P_u = \Sigma_u$ be the cartesian functor from $\underline{J}$ to $\underline{I}$ as given by postcomposition with $u$ and corresponding to the presheaf morphism $Y_\B(u) = \B(-,u) : Y_\B(J) \to Y_\B(I)$.
 Then cartesian functors from $\underline{I}$ to $P : \X \to \B$ in $\Fib(\B)$ correspond to choices of cartesian liftings for an object $X \in P(I)$.
 There is an obvious functor $E_{P,I} : \Fib(\B)(\underline{I},P) \to P(I)$ sending $F$ to $F(\id_I)$ and $\tau : F\to G$ to $\tau_{\id_I} : F(\id_I)\to G(\id_I)$.
 It is a straightforward exercise to show that $E_{P,I}$ is full and faithful and using the axiom of choice for classes we also get that $E_{P,I}$ is surjective on objects, i.e.\ that $E_{P,I} : \Fib(\B)(\underline{I},P) \to P(I)$ is an equivalence of categories.
 Now we can define $\Split(P) : \B^\op \to \Cat$ as